Integration over families of Lagrangian submanifolds in BV formalism

 It appears that the right interpretation of $\Omega$ is a pseudo-differential form on the space of Lagrangian submanifolds in BV phase space, which we denote $\rm LAG$. \marginpar{$\rm LAG$} We will give the definition in Section \ref{sec:FormOmega}.
-The space $\rm LAG$ does not have closed integration cycles.
+The space $\rm LAG$ does not have topologically nontrivial closed integration cycles.
 One can integrate over a non-compact cycle, extending to infinity, if $\Omega$ is rapidly decreasing.
 But this is not the case in string theory.
-Therefore we have to consider the factorspace of $\rm LAG$ over some symmetry group, and moreover we need to modify the definition of $\Omega$ to obtain a base form.
-We will derive the properties which this symmetry group should satisfy in Section \ref{sec:EquivariantOmega}.
-We do not have complete general classification of possible symmetry groups, but we do understand some special cases.
+Therefore we have to consider the factorspace of $\rm LAG$ over the action of the group of worldsheet diffeomorphisms.
+In our approach, the action of the group of diffeomorphisms on the BV phase space should come as part of the definition of the string worldsheet theory.
+In more general applications (beyond string theory) we may use, in place of diffeomorphisms, some other symmetry group.
+We develop the formalism for general symmetry group.
+For our construction of base $\Omega$ to work, the action of the symmetry group on the BV phase space should satisfy certain properties, which we describe in Section \ref{sec:EquivariantOmega}.
 One special case is when BV formalism comes from BRST formalism; we discuss this in Section \ref{sec:BRST}.
 Another special case is topologically twisted $N=2$ superconformal theory (Section \ref{sec:N2}).

-In the context of string theory, it is important to consider the worldsheet theory along with its nontrivial deformations.
+In string theory, one considers the worldsheet theory along with its nontrivial deformations.
 These deformations are called ``integrated vertex operators''\footnote{BRST-trivial deformations do not change the physical worldsheet theory.
 BRST-nontrivial deformations, on the other hand, do change the worldsheet theory, but do not change ``the string theory''.
 They just change the background.}.
 In Section \ref{sec:IntegratedVertexOperators} we study the corresponding deformation of the string measure.
 We show that this deformation will generally speaking involve mixing between the components of $\Omega$ of different degrees.
 A closely related concept is unintegrated vertex operators; we will consider them in Section \ref{sec:UnintegratedVertexOperators}.
 In Section \ref{sec:WorldsheetWithBoundary} we discuss the case of worldsheet with boundary.
 This could be useful for the off-shell formulation of string theory \cite{Sen:2014pia}.